-(ii) On October 20, 2021, the Company completed tranche I and tranche II of a private placement financing by issuing 40,086,580 common shares at a price of \$0.10 per share for gross proceeds of \$4,008,658.

-In connection with the offering, the Company paid \$700 in filing fees, \$8,155 in legal fees, \$123,200 in finder's fees and issued 1,232,000 non-transferable finder's warrants.
-Each finder warrant is exercisable into one common share of the Company at a price of \$0.10 per warrant until October 20, 2023.
-The grant date fair value of the finder's warrants issued was estimated at \$80,151 using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; share price of \$0.10; expected volatility of 131% based on comparable entities; risk-free interest rate of 0.79% and an expected life of 2 years.

-- (iii) On October 20, 2021, the Company issued 895,000 common shares to settle amounts related to services received from vendors.
-Such shares were measured at \$89,500, based on the value of shares issued in the previous private placement. - (iv) On November 1, 2021, the Company issued 500,000 common shares to an officer and director of the Company.
-Such shares were measured at \$50,000, based on the value of shares issued in the previous private placement. - (v) On November 1, 2021, the Company issued 3,000,000 common shares in connection with the assignment of an option contract (see Note 5).
-Such shares were measured at \$300,000, based on the value of shares issued in the previous private placement. - (vi) On June 30, 2022, the Company completed a unit financing whereby 713,334 units were issued for gross proceeds of \$214,000 at a price of \$0.30 per unit.
-Each unit consists of one common share and one half of one common share purchase warrant of Halcones.
-Each whole warrant entitles the holder to purchase one common share of Halcones for a two-year period at a price of \$0.40.
+- (ii) On June 30, 2022, the Company completed a unit financing whereby 713,334 units were issued for gross proceeds of \$214,000 at a price of \$0.30 per unit.
+Each unit consists of one common share and one half of one common share purchase warrant of the Company.
+Each whole warrant entitles the holder to purchase one common share of the Company for a two-year period at a price of \$0.40.
 The warrants were valued at \$42,800 based on a proration of the unit proceeds between common shares based on their estimated relative fair value.
-The fair value of the warrants was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 116% based on the volatility of comparable entities; risk-free interest rate of 3.10% and an expected life of 2 years.

-- (vii) In connection with the reverse acquisition completed on September 20, 2022 (Note 4), 2,500,000 were issued to the former shareholders of Pinehurst Capital II Inc., valued at a price of \$0.24 which was the value of common shares issued in the brokered private placement (Note 6(viii)). - (viii) In June 2022, Halcones Precious Metals Inc. (the "Target") closed a brokered private placement of subscription receipts by issuing 11,462,200 Subscription Receipts at a price of \$0.30 each, for gross proceeds of \$3,438,660.

-Pursuant to the reverse acquisition transaction, each Subscription Receipt was automatically converted into one share of the Target and one-half of one warrant of the Target, and each Target share and each whole Target warrant was immediately exchanged for one common share one warrant of the Company respectively.
+The fair value of the warrants was estimated using the Black-Scholes option pricing model (Note 7). - (iii) In connection with the reverse acquisition completed on September 20, 2022 (Note 4), 2,500,000 shares were issued to the former shareholders of Pinehurst Capital II Inc., valued at a price of \$0.24 which was the value of common shares issued in the brokered private placement (Note 6(iv)). - (iv) In June 2022, Halcones Precious Metals Inc. (the "Target") closed a brokered private placement of subscription receipts by issuing 11,462,197 Subscription Receipts at a price of \$0.30 each, for gross proceeds of \$3,438,660.
+Pursuant to the reverse acquisition transaction, each Subscription Receipt was automatically converted into one share of the Target and one-half of one warrant of the Target, and each Target share and each whole Target warrant was immediately exchanged for one common share and one warrant of the Company respectively.
 The proceeds had been placed in escrow in June 2022 until the completion of the transaction on September 20, 2022 whereby the funds were released to the Company.

-The 5,731,100 warrants were valued at \$687,732 using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 116% based on the volatility of comparable entities; risk-free interest rate of 3.12% and an expected life of 2 years.
+The 5,731,100 warrants were valued at \$687,732 using the Black-Scholes option pricing model (Note 7).

-6. COMMON SHARES (continued)